-Facilitates the attainment of APEC goals through appropriate partnerships
+- facilitates the attainment of APEC goals through appropriate partnerships

-Strengthens the quality of APEC's work by drawing on relevant insight and expertise
+- strengthens the quality of APEC's work by drawing on relevant insight and expertise

-Strengthens understanding and support for APEC's goals through openness, transparency and a broad-based partnership that seeks multiple perspectives from the community.
+- strengthens understanding and support for APEC's goals through openness, transparency and a broad-based partnership that seeks multiple perspectives from the community.

 At the working level, representatives from the private sector are invited to join APEC working groups and expert groups.
 This process provides an important opportunity for industry to provide input into various areas of APEC's ongoing work.
-Example of where this arrangement has been formalised include the APEC Automotive Dialogue and the APEC Chemical Dialogue.
+Example of where this arrangement has been formalized include the APEC Automotive Dialogue and the APEC Chemical Dialogue.

 Academic and Research Institution Participation